Governance

 The BSR’s Faculty of Architecture (effective from 1 September 2022) was established as a third faculty to sit alongside the Faculty of Archaeology, History and Letters and the Faculty of the Fine Arts.

 Membership of the Faculty will normally be for a period of five years, and will be selected by open invitation.
-The current members are listed on the right.
+The current members are listed below.

 Mr Bob Allies (Chair) C